akim-mukhtarov/televiewshka/README.md

 When all stuff related particular step in user flow is held in one class, you can clearly see relationship between components

+Televiewshka supposed to be developed in such a manner to be compatible with a bunch of libs and frameworks for telegram bot api widely used by community

+I guess I should write few adaptors for this purpose someday

 ## (Supposed) Example

 ```py